 - When you play a Secret your active Secretkeeper gains +1 / + 1 of stats.

 - Each time a Secret of yours is triggered by your opponent, Eaglehorn Bow - if it's actually being wielded by you at the time - will gain an extra point of Durability, allowing you to push over the finishing line even faster (or clear a bothersome minion out of the way).

 - If you've any Beasts on the board, then your Kill Command damage value increases from three points to five.

-- In the early game, Wandering Monster will quite often produce a minion that survives the Attack that spawns it in the first place.
+- In the early game, Wandering Monster will quite often produce a minion that survives the assault that spawned it.